The Shul Transformation

 Growth orientation is a slam dunk for the Rabbi, because his mission statement is encouraging the spiritual growth of his congregants, but he must work with the lay leadership to create the culture of growth.
 As my Rav has said, a person over time is more influenced by what his neighbor in Shul is doing than by what the Rabbi is advising in his speeches.
 We more naturally compare ourselves to our peers then to our Rebbeim who we rightly put on a higher pedestal.
 So a culture of growth is the key to increasing the spiritual aspirations of the membership.

 Growing the Culture

 It should be clear that a growth culture is not achieved through pronouncement in a drasha or at a Shul membership meeting, but by gradual implementation of the programming and processes that create such a culture.
-I’ll be discussing each area in more detail in upcoming posts, but briefly it involves providing a multitude of Torah learning opportunities, creating a strong chesed committee, improving dignity, inspiration and concentration in davening and creating a community and camaraderie among the members while simultaneously balancing Tzinus concerns.
+This includes a multitude of Torah learning opportunities, a strong chesed committee, improving dignity, inspiration and concentration in davening, and creating a community and camaraderie among the members while simultaneously balancing Tzinus concerns.

 The Growth Culture Shul takes more effort to create than the Shteibel or Yeshiva minyanim but it yields much greater benefits to the entire membership and their families.
 It’s built over time by creating an environment where the vast majority of the membership is working on growing in the three domains of Torah, Davening and Chesed.